-In addition, any stockholder proposal intended to be included in the proxy statement for the next annual meeting of our stockholders must also satisfy the SEC regulations under Rule 14a-8 of the Exchange Act, and be received not later than December 23, 2024.
+In addition, any stockholder proposal intended to be included in the proxy statement for the next annual meeting of our stockholders must also satisfy the SEC regulations under Rule 14a-8 of the Exchange Act, and be received not later than December 26, 2024.
 If the date of the annual meeting is changed by more than 30 days from the date of the previous year's proxy statement, then notice must be received within a reasonable time before we begin to print and send proxy materials.
 If that happens, we will publicly announce the deadline for submitting a proposal in a press release or in a document filed with the SEC.
 Any stockholder proposals intended to be included in the proxy statement for the next annual meeting of our stockholders must be delivered by mail to our principal executive office at 200 Smith Street, Waltham, Massachusetts 02451.
 We also encourage you to submit any such proposals via email to proxyinfo@deciphera.com.
-To comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 21, 2025.
+To comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act between the close of business on February 20, 2025 and March 22, 2025.

-PROPOSAL 1 ELECTION OF DIRECTORS
+ELECTION OF DIRECTORS